input-output-hk/catalyst-voices/docs/src/architecture/10_quality/testplans/template.md

 *Describe what tools will be needed for the testing, if new tools are needed to be developed*

 ## ACC framework
-*Use the [ACC framework](https://testing.googleblog.com/2011/09/10-minute-test-plan.html) to help you define the testcases*
+*Use the [ACC framework](https://testing.googleblog.com/2011/09/10-minute-test-plan.html) to help you define the test cases*

 ### Attributes
 *The adverbs and adjectives that describe the high level concepts testing is meant to ensure.
 Attributes such as fast, usable, secure, accessible and so forth.
 The quality metrics document in this repo should and can be used as a guideline*